chef/chef-web-docs/content/platform_overview.md

 Chef Automate creates customizable reports that identify compliance issues, security risks, and outdated software.
-You can write your own compliance rules in Chef InSpec, or you can get started quickly by using built-in profiles, which are predefined rule sets for a variety of security frameworks, such as Center for Internet Security (CIS) benchmarks, included as part of Chef Automate.
+You can write your own compliance rules in Chef InSpec, or you can get started by using built-in profiles, which are predefined rule sets for a variety of security frameworks, such as Center for Internet Security (CIS) benchmarks, included as part of Chef Automate.